robertsweetman/module_3/mdbook/src/2_current_state_evaluation.md

  - Add link to docs
  - Find out how encryption works to/from here

+TODO: Look at the CVE site for the things in the system

 <!--
  * draw IO for network diagram